Silver outperforms Gold

 Strong Silver Demand forecast (300 Moz) from EVs by 2025

-- In hybrid vehicles, silver use is at around 18-34g per light vehicle while battery EVs (BEVs) are believed to consume in the range of 25-50g silver per vehicle.
-Silver demand from automotive for 2021 is expected to be around some 60 Moz with a forecast 90 Moz for 2025.
+Average silver loadings, in each internal combustion engine (ICE) light vehicle, is estimated at 0.5-0.9 ounces (15-28 grams).
+In hybrid vehicles, silver use is at around 18-34g per light vehicle while battery EVs (BEVs) are believed to consume in the range of 25-50g silver per vehicle.

 Source: The Silver Institute